-The controversial movies listed in this article span decades and genres, proving that controversial films aren’t a new phenomenon.
-There are plenty of controversial topics to discuss when it comes to these 10 movies – from the despicable characters who perpetrate violence against women, children, or people of other races; to directors’ decisions about how much nudity or gore should be shown on screen.
+The controversial movies span decades and genres, proving that controversial films aren’t a new phenomenon.
+There are plenty of controversial topics to discuss in these 13 movies – from the despicable characters who perpetrate violence against women, children, or people of other races; to directors’ decisions about how much nudity or gore should be shown on screen.

 We hope you enjoy reading our list as much as we enjoyed making it!